(1) Do you hold any type of trial or any aspect of trial via videoconference (e.g., out-of-state witness)?

 (5) Do you have a process for the sequence in which counsel exercise peremptory challenges?

-Salinger, J.: I usually try to alternate between opposing parties.
-Sometimes I alternate for each prospective juror.
-Other times, if conducting individual voir dire, I alternate for each jury seat—plaintiffs go first until we fill seat one, defendants go first until we fill seat two, etc.—because that makes it easier for me to keep track of who goes first.
+Salinger, J.: I usually alternate between opposing parties, changing each time we seat a juror.
+Plaintiffs exercise challenges first when we are filling odd-numbered seats, and defendants go first when we are filling even-numbered seats.
+That makes it easier for me to keep track of who goes first.

 Krupp, J.: With attorney-conducted voir dire at the sidebar, I usually require attorneys to exercise their peremptory challenges after we see each juror.
 In that context, we alternate the order of exercising peremptory challenges after each juror.
 With panel voir dire, after the attorney questioning of the first panel, I will require plaintiff to exercise its peremptory challenges until content, and then have defendant exercise its peremptory challenges until content, with no back strikes.
 The order is reversed with respect to the second panel.